Part one – Who we are

 The Summerhill Foundation was founded in 2018 and our mission is to support charities, voluntary organisations and groups through the provision of financial grants.

-We aim to help facilitate projects that bring about positive change in peoples lives and are specifically focused within the spheres of young people and education.
+We aim to help facilitate projects that bring about positive change within peoples lives and are specifically focused towards Early Years Education.
 We know that small positive changes can have a huge impact on people who feel adrift from society.

 Part two – Grant Eligibility & Financial Requirements